schklom/Mirror-workflows/README.md

 ## Instances

-There is currently no official Bibliogram instance, but there will be in the future.

-For now, you can see a list of instances created by the community [on the wiki page](https://github.com/cloudrac3r/bibliogram/wiki).
+The official instance is on https://bibliogram.art.
+You can see a list of instances run by the community [on the wiki page](https://github.com/cloudrac3r/bibliogram/wiki).

 If you only use one computer, you can install Bibliogram on that computer and then access the instance through localhost.